sarahrmoeller/HoardingDisorderScripts/DATA_CLEANING.md

 We then fixes issues with timestamps looking like `07 :08` and `34:4o` in a number of specific documents.

+### Misc

+- `1048_590`: Change Interviewee -> Participant 48.
+All other documents in this transcript follow this convention.

 ### Final Cleaning Documentation / TODO list

 - [ ] Clean Text Data (to the best of our ability, for now)